dmx-systems/dmx-plugin-template/README.md

 ### Build DeepaMehta 5 from source

-The template project assumes you have build DeepaMehta 5 from source:
+The template project assumes you have built DeepaMehta 5 from source.

+These tools are needed:

+- Java 8
+- Maven
+- Node.js
+- git

+Build from source:

 ```sh
 git clone https://github.com/jri/deepamehta.git